Common-Size Balance Sheet: Assets

 - Cash and Cash Equivalents

-- The proportion of cash and cash equivalents relative to total assets shows a general declining trend from 12.02% in 2019 to 6.03% in 2024, with a slight increase in 2023.
-This indicates a gradual reduction in liquid assets over the observed period.
+- The proportion of cash and cash equivalents relative to total assets shows a declining trend overall.
+Starting at 12.45% in 2020, it decreases to a low of 6.03% in 2024 before a slight increase to 6.82% in 2025, indicating a reduced allocation to highly liquid assets over time.

 - Investments